mj-xmr/SolOptXMR/README.md

 ![plots-python](docs/screenshots/various-plots-enjolib.png)

-This kind of ASCII plotting yields a very quick and compact way to deliver multi-layered information in just one visible screen area, that's currently visible to you.
+This kind of ASCII plotting yields a very quick and compact way to deliver multi-layered information in just one screen area, that might be currently visible to you.

 ## Network difficulty
 These data are taken into account when making decision about starting a rig or not.